The application process for 2017-2018 will open August 1, 2017 through September 30, 2017. We accept new applications during this time only.

-Observership is granted to a foreign Medical School Graduate for the duration of a 1 month rotation.
+Observership is granted to foreign medical school graduates for the duration of a 1 month.
+(4 WEEKS)

 - To familiarize yourself with the U.S. medical system.